Positive Exposure | Museum

 Project Objective

-Improving Accessibility Information for Navigating to and Within the Gallery
+Improving Accessibility Information for Navigating to the Gallery and Within the Gallery

-Improving Accessibility Information for Navigating to and Within the Gallery
+Improving Accessibility Information for Navigating to the Gallery and Within the Gallery

 02 The Process